-- Ensure you are running Tenable Nessus Network Monitor version 5.12.0 or later. - If you are using SSL certificates to log in to Tenable Nessus Network Monitor, ensure your server and client certificates are NIAP compliant. - To force all passwords to use NIAP-compliant hashing, the administrator must force resets on all passwords. - Confirm you have enabled the full disk encryption capabilities provided by the operating system on the host where Tenable Nessus Network Monitor is installed.
+- Ensure you are running Tenable Nessus Network Monitor version 6.2.0 or later. - If you are using SSL certificates to log in to Tenable Nessus Network Monitor, ensure your server and client certificates are NIAP compliant. - To force all passwords to use NIAP-compliant hashing, the administrator must force resets on all passwords. - Confirm you have enabled the full disk encryption capabilities provided by the operating system on the host where Tenable Nessus Network Monitor is installed.

-Tenable Nessus Network Monitor 6.1.x supports OpenSSL 3.0.
+Tenable Nessus Network Monitor 6.4.x supports OpenSSL 3.0.0 and later.
 Open SSL 3.0.x exhibits the following behaviors and limitations:

-- OpenSSL 3.0.x is more strict with SSL Client Certificates than OpenSSL 1.1.1. - SSL certificates that do not include the Authority Key Identification or Subject Key Identification sections are not valid in OpenSSL 3.0. - NIAP Mode in Tenable Nessus Network Monitor will not allow connections if the user's SSL client certificate does not have the required sections. - The Tenable Nessus Network Monitor User Interface does not allow the user to enable the NIAP option unless the SSL certificate provides the required sections.
+- OpenSSL 3.0.x is more strict with SSL Client Certificates than OpenSSL 1.1.1. - SSL certificates that do not include the Authority Key Identification or Subject Key Identification sections are not valid in OpenSSL 3.0.7 and later. - NIAP Mode in Tenable Nessus Network Monitor will not allow connections if the user's SSL client certificate does not have the required sections. - If your SSL certificate includes OCSP servers in the Authority Information Access section, these OCSP servers will be used to verify your certificate.
+Those servers must have OCSP Signing enabled in the Extended Key Usage section. - The Tenable Nessus Network Monitor User Interface does not allow the user to enable the NIAP option unless the SSL certificate provides the required sections.